youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 This file is read as a command line option and the rectangles are provided to the constructor of the BackgroundSubtractor class.

-This class will then mask out so just those rectangle are part in the resulting image.
+This class will then mask out so just those rectangles are part in the resulting image and everything outside the region of interest will be black.

 ![ROIMASKIMAGE](docmedia/roi-mask-image.gif)